Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 6.3 Documents: The Supplier must quote the Order number and the item number (if applicable) on all documents and packages sent by it to the Purchaser in respect of the Order.
 On delivery of each consignment of the Goods and/or at the conclusion of the performance of the Services, the Supplier must deliver to the Purchaser such documents as are required by the Order, including, without limitation, customs export documents (if applicable), advice notes, certificates of conformity, and if the Supplier is not the original manufacturer of the Goods, copies of the original manufacturer’s certificate of conformity together with test figures, etc, where applicable.

-6.4 Delivery Notice: Where the Supplier becomes aware that it will not be able to comply with a specified delivery date as shown on an Order, the Supplier will immediately notify the Purchaser and obtain approval for any change to the original delivery date.
+6.4 Delivery Notice: Where the Supplier becomes aware that it will not be able to comply with a specified delivery date as shown on an accepted Order, the Supplier will immediately notify the Purchaser and obtain approval for any change to the original delivery date.
 If approval is not obtained, the Supplier will use, and be responsible for, any express freight that may be required to guarantee that the product is delivered into the delivery address to meet the required delivery date or the agreed lead-time.
-In the event that delivery is delayed by more than twenty- four (24) hours, the Purchaser will be entitled to cancel the order or reject the delivery without any liability whatsoever.
+Except where the Purchaser has given approval for a delayed delivery, in the event that delivery is delayed by more than twenty- four (24) hours, the Purchaser will be entitled to cancel the Order or reject the delivery without any liability whatsoever.

 7. RECEIVING GOODS AND/OR SERVICES